e271828e/Flight.jl/docs/notes/design/framework_spec.md

 - **One home per datum** ([§5.2](#52-two-stage-outputs-signatures-bundles-and-the-hand-off-laws), [§4.3](#43-table-mechanics-and-port-granularity)).
 The signal table holds *produced* signals only, never transported ones: buffer for `x`, stores for `z`/`m`, table for signals — no store mirrors another.
+- **The value-level constructor** ([§4.4](#44-function-valued-signals-environment-access)).
+A field-emitting component ships the map (component, input values) → handle as a plain exported function, and its output stage merely calls it: [§14.1](#141-conditions-are-path-addressed-overlays-on-the-declared-defaults)'s condition math must be able to produce the sweep's exact handle outside any sweep, and only the component's author can write that function without re-creating the drift class.
 - **Boundary sampling** ([§8.5](#85-multi-rate-tick-scheduling)/[§8.6](#86-event-iteration-at-boundaries-to-quiescence-once-per-event); worked example [§15.5](#155-the-strapdown-imu-integrate-and-dump-across-the-tier-boundary)).
 "Sampling at
   `t_k`" means post-integration, post-projection, stage-1-fresh state: a due tick's gated stages run inside the boundary sweep and sample the